sdgilley/toc-to-csv/README.md

 1. Open the file `TOC-csv.R`
 1. Add the path to your toc file in the `## SPECIFY INPUTS` section
 1. Run the entire file
+1. The filename specified the INPUTS section (mytoc.csv unless you changed it) will be created in your current directory.

 ### New to R?
 Full installation instructions